Four years ago on this day, I woke up to find myself a widow.

 My peeks into other cultures showed me that we are all seeking a place to find that stillness.
 It might be a mosque…

-To lift from a beer ad (damn you, Corona) — you have to find your church — even if it’s a beach.
+To paraphrase a beer ad — you have to find your church — even if it’s a beach.

 Find a place of stillness — even if it’s just for 15 minutes a day.